 The Festival causes the world’s largest annual migration

-The world’s biggest annual fireworks usage is during Chinese New Year
+The world’s biggest annual fireworks usage is during Lunar New Year

-Each Chinese New Year dessert has a special meaning(s)
+Each Lunar New Year dessert has a special meaning(s)